WebAssembly/tool-conventions/Linking.md

   symbol is considered *primary* symbol for that WebAssembly object, its name is taken from the related object
   - There may only be one primary symbol for each WebAssembly object.
-  - If a symbol is not associated with an object, it may not be the primary symbol.
+  - If a symbol is not associated with a WebAssembly entity, it may not be the primary symbol.

+After a name for the symbol is determined, it is placed into the symbol identifier namespace corresponding to that symbol type.

+> [!Note]
+> As a consequence of that, the only symbols that can be referred to by a
+> numeric index are _primary_ symbols, since they inherit their numeric index
+> form the relocatable WebAssebly object.

 - `qualifier` is one of the allowed qualifiers on a symbol declaration.
   Qualifiers may not repeat.